tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/monitor-memory-vm.md

 - **Memory Monitoring Tools:** Equip yourself with tools like `htop` and `nvtop` to keep an eye on your system's performance in real-time.

 - **Strategies for Handling Memory Issues:** Learn hands-on strategies, from batching to efficient algorithm choices, to avert memory-related setbacks.
-We'll also touch upon a real-world example using the BERT model in PyTorch to exemplify how memory can be optimized in machine learning scenarios.
+We'll also touch upon a real-case example using the BERT model in PyTorch to exemplify how memory can be optimized in machine learning scenarios.

 {{% tip %}}
 **Linux for Virtual Machines**